 You can easily find out which firmware is latest by taking note of the last two Alphabets/digits of a firmware name.
 These 2 alphabets denote that date and month of the firmware release.
 Look at the examples given below:

 Finally, here the spots from where you can download the latest firmware for your Galaxy S4.
-Click the device model number below to download the latest firmware for your phone.
+Click the device model number below to download the latest Samsung firmware for your phone.

-Note: Since firmwares for Verizon Galaxy S4 are not available for download yet, the owners of this device can download the following firmware.
+Note: Since the firmware for Verizon Galaxy S4 is not available for download yet, the owners of this device can download the following firmware.
 It is also official and has been pulled out from the device itself and has been prepared to be installed with Odin.
 Installing any of these files might wipe the system and internal storage of your device and it’ll boot into factory state.
 Backup your phone’s data before installing.

-To install the Android 4.3 firmware, use Odin v3.09, and click AP button to select the firmware file.
+To install the Android 4.3 firmware, use Odin v3.09, and click the AP button to select the firmware file.
 Make all preparation for Odin installation as described below.

 This method is not very common as it is not very easy to find the OTA update package that contains the new files.
 One important thing that you should know before attempting to install an update.zip is that it is Baseband and CSC specific.
 In other words, you can install it only over a base firmware that has the required baseband and CSC info.
 For example, if you get an update.zip (Android 4.2.3) for Galaxy S4 Germany and you have an S4 with UK firmware (4.2.2), you will have to install the German firmware with lesser version (Android 4.2.2) on the device first.

 Here is how you can install the firmware update.zip file via Android stock recovery on your Galaxy S4: